sharronesofer/visual_dm/docs/data_models.md

 ### JSON/JSONB Field Usage

-- Use JSONB fields (like `base_stats`) for flexible attributes that may vary between items
+- Use JSONB fields (like `base_attributes`) for flexible attributes that may vary between items
 - Index frequently queried JSON paths using GIN indexes
 - Validate JSON structure before insertion to maintain data integrity
 - Use JSON path operators for efficient querying